Financial Aid

 Scholarships vary greatly and range from institutional to outside agencies.
 This section will describe institutional, CVCC Foundation, and Senior Adult scholarships.
 Depending on the type of scholarship, applications may be completed online or available on campus.
 Go to our website for applicable deadlines.

-Institutional scholarships are Presidential scholarships that cover general in-state tuition and fees.
-Students must complete the general admission application to CVCC, the FAFSA with CVCC federal school code 012182, and complete the scholarship application (located on www.cv.edu) with an attached unofficial transcript.
+Institutional scholarships are equivalent to Presidential scholarships, covering general in-state tuition and fees.
+Students must complete the general admission application to CVCC, the FAFSA with CVCC's federal school code 012182, and complete the scholarship application located on the college's website under Scholarships.

 Institutional scholarship warning status will be placed on a student after a semester review demonstrates that the student is not meeting the scholarship requirements for GPA, credit hour completion, and, if applicable, duty hours.
 Students can continue to receive scholarship funding while on warning with the understanding that all the scholarship requirements will be met at the end of the warning term, or the scholarship will be suspended.

 Institutional scholarship appeals must be submitted in writing to the Financial Aid Appeals Committee.
-The Committee will notify students of the appeal's outcome.
+The Committee will notify students of the outcome of the appeal.

 Please refer to the Student Handbook for additional information about specific scholarships.